declan93/Intro2linux/README.md

 *less is more*
 To view a file one page at a time we can use a programme called `less` e.g `less file.txt`, type `q` to exit.

-The `rm` command will delete a file e.g `rm newfile.txt` to remove all files in a directory
+The `rm` command will delete a file e.g `rm newfile.txt` to remove all files in a directory we can pass the `-rf` flag
 ```
 rm -rf newdirectory/
 ```